Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 • Type of work performed (scope and job mix)

-• Subcontractor costs and certificates (common audit question)
+• Subcontractor costs and certificates (a common audit question)

 Documents that usually matter (audit checklist)